rklitting/curated-alignments/README.md

 ## Curated alignments

 We periodically combine genomic sequences generated as part of our consortium with publicly available sequences.

+Sequences with lower quality (probable sequencing errors) and incomplete sequences (<95% of (GP+NP) or (Z+L) ORFs length) are excluded from the curated alignment.Remaining sequences are trimmed to their coding regions, codon aligned using [mafft](https://mafft.cbrc.jp/alignment/software/tips0.html) and inspected manually.
+ORFs are arranged in sense orientation as follows:

+S segment: NP -NNNNNN- GP
+L segment: L -NNNNNN- Z

+To control for alignment accuracy, a maximum likelihood (ML) phylogeny is reconstructed with RAxML using the general time-reversible (GTR) nucleotide substitution model, gamma-distributed rates among sites and bootstrap resampling with 500 replicates.

-Sequences of lower quality and with missing metadata (primarily date and country) are excluded.
-The sequences are trimmed to their coding regions and codon aligned using [mafft](https://mafft.cbrc.jp/alignment/software/tips0.html).
-We will be releasing such curated alignments perdiodically to be used by the broader community for downstream analyses.
+We will be releasing such curated alignments periodically to be used by the broader community for downstream analyses.

 ## Lassa